eslint/eslint/docs/rules/computed-property-spacing.md

 var x = {[ b ]: a}
 obj[foo[ bar ]]

-// applies to the spacing for dynamic keys (computed property key) when destructuring objects. const { [ a ]: someProp } = obj;
+const { [ a ]: someProp } = obj;
 ({ [ b ]: anotherProp } = anotherObj);
 ```